Sorry, you need to enable JavaScript to visit this website.

 Political Commitment to Evidence-Based Youth Policy

-The Government, through the National Youth Policy Towards 2030: Reaching out to, working with, and supporting young people has proposed a commitment to a youth policy that is evidence-based and outcome-focused.
-In this regard, research was given priority and it has been elevated to a strategic goal of the policy.
+In 2021, the Government, through the National Youth Policy Towards 2030: Reaching out to, working with, and supporting young people has proposed a commitment to a youth policy that is evidence-based and outcome-focused.
+In this regard, youth research was given priority and it has been elevated to one of the eight strategic goals of the policy.
 To this end, Strategic Goal 2 states: To conduct research on the lives of young people to ensure a knowledge-based policy approach.

 Through this strategic goal there is a commitment to conduct and commission research, surveys, and knowledge building-particularly through the Mirrors and Windows reports - on the lives of young people and compile a report on the state of young people in Malta every 5 years; compile information on young people and youth-related issues for European and international reports including Youth Wiki and the European Knowledge Centre Reports for Youth Policy; develop a system to disseminate the research data collected to stakeholders involved in the areas researched; Ensure that in collecting and collating research data, gender and age disaggregated data is included; Liaise with professional organisations and services to better understand the research needs relevant to understanding and improving the lives of vulnerable young people.